Struggling to tell Amharic letters apart? These 7 simple visual rules will help you recognize any letter fast.

 - One-legged letters have a ring mark on their head, like “ቆ” (Qo), “ቾ” (Cho), and “ቶ” (To).

 - All these Amharic letters in the seventh row are pronounced with the vowel sound “o.”
-You need to circle your mouth to pronounce them correctly.
+You need to circle your lips to pronounce them correctly.

 By understanding these distinctive Amharic alphabet patterns and practicing with the provided examples, you can more easily identify and differentiate the seventh row of Amharic letters from others.